pondichys/arch-setup/README.md

 Before pacstrap

-Edit /etc/pacman.conf to enable parallel downloads
+Edit `/etc/pacman.conf` to enable parallel downloads.

 Use reflector to generate a list of mirrors based on your contry